StevenTammen/bibledocs.org/content/subject-index.md

 header-title="Contrasting eternal life and eternal death"
 %}}

+## Blood {#blood}

+### Blood > Use in ratification of covenants {#blood-use-in-ratification-of-covenants}

+{{% subject-index-link
+content-type="Reader Q&A"
+content-type-slugified="questions-and-answers"
+link="/questions-and-answers/reader-correspondence/sleep-as-a-euphemism-for-death-resuscitation-the-afterlife-and-more/could-you-explain-more-how-all-this-works-with-respect-to-the-finality-of-death/#hebrew-9-27-s-wider-context"
+study-title="Sleep as a Euphemism for Death; Resuscitation; the Afterlife; and More" page-title="Could You Explain More How All This Works with Respect to the Finality of Death?" header-title="Hebrew 9:27's wider context"
+%}}

 ## Blood of Christ {#blood-of-christ}

 ### Blood of Christ > Satisfies both God's love and God's justice {#blood-of-christ-satisfies-both-god-s-love-and-god-s-justice}